Opinion: Trump's praise of dictators tells us all we need to know - ExBulletin

 Given what's at stake for our democracy in the 2024 election, it's worth asking why Trump continually praises dictators and who he's trying to reach with this kind of talk.
 There is no doubt that Trump is in part expressing his fantasies about the kind of authority he could wield as president.
 He praises Hitler, Chinese leader Xi, Russian President Putin and others.becauseof their absolute power, not in spite of it.
 It repeats the cult of personality of these leaders by presenting them as so strong and so fearful that it is useless to resist them.

 So Xi, in Trumpsnarrative, is solid like granite.
 He rules 1.4 billion people with an iron fist.
-AndPoutine“He's a genius for taking over a really big, vast country, a big piece of land with a lot of people, and just going in,” Trump said days after Russia's invasion of Ukraine, as if the fierce Ukrainian resistance did not exist.
+AndPoutineis a genius for taking over a really big, vast country, a big piece of land with a lot of people, and just walk in there, Trumpdeclareda few days after the Russian invasion of Ukraine, as if the fierce Ukrainian resistance did not exist.

 Foreign autocrats are surely the target of such compliments, especially those that Trump sees as helpful to his political or personal fortunes.
 The most obvious case is that of Russia, given the Kremlin's interference in2016And2020elections.
 And the current of adulation directed toward Xi is likely no stranger to the benefits Trump received for rendering his services, as he did.Put the, for the Chinese government during its presidency.
 Properties owned by Trump raised more than $5 million entities allied with the Chinese government, by House Democrats.